 - Bureau for Migration and Asylum located at 124 Boulevard Stefan cel Mare, Chisinau

-You must present a valid passport and proof of travel (e.g. car insurance, if driving a vehicle into Moldova; plane ticket, bus or train ticket).
+You must present a valid passport and proof of travel (e.g. car insurance, if driving a vehicle into Moldova; plane, bus or train ticket).

 Failure to register may result in fines and difficulties when leaving Moldova.

-If planning to stay in Transnistria, you also should register with the passports division of the Ministry of Internal Affairs in the city or town in which you are staying within the first 24 hours of arrival.
+If planning to stay in Transnistria, you should also register with the passport division of the Ministry of Internal Affairs in the city or town in which you are staying within the first 24 hours of arrival.